djcopley/QuineMcCluskey/CONTRIBUTING.md

 ## Testing

-When testing your changes just be cautious.
-All I ask is that you make sure your update doesn't break anything.
-Believe it or not it's that simple!
+When testing your changes just be cautious and make sure your update doesn't break anything.
+That's all there is to it.

 ## Submitting changes